veeto

 Key Takeaways

-• Requires AI model developers to publicly report their total energy usage and California-sourced energy percentage by 2027.
+• Requires AI model developers to publicly report energy usage data before commercial deployment.

 support